 Glacier National Park known as the Crown of the Continent is located in Montana’s Rocky Mountains.
 The park includes pristine forests, alpine meadows, glacier-carved peaks, and spectacular lakes.
 Glacier National Park borders Waterton Lakes National Park in Canada — the two parks are known as the Waterton-Glacier International Peace Park.
 A highlight of the park is the Going-to-the-Sun Road.
 This scenic road cuts through the rugged terrain in an incredible feat of engineering.
 It is runnable, but very hilly in sections and also very crowded with cars in season — and often lacks a shoulder.
 If running on the Going-to-the-Sun Road, it is best to go early or off-peak (though the road is closed in season).
+The photo is courtesy of this terrific blog post, Top 10 Tips for Visiting Glacier National Park.

 With over 700 miles of trails, Glacier is a hiker’s paradise for adventurous visitors seeking wilderness and solitude.
 Diverse wildlife ranges from mountain goats to grizzly bears.
 You are almost guaranteed to run into wildlife at some point in the park.